 If you know you could be facing a long stretch before securing a full-time position in your previous industry, you may be considering a temporary job to make ends meet in the meantime.
 COVID-19 has substantially increased the need for employees in certain sectors.

-Other new opportunities may arise as a result of coronavirus such as IT, and virtual operations support, are expanding quickly.
+Other new opportunities may arise as a result of coronavirus such as IT, and virtual operations support, which are expanding quickly.
 In the medical industry, look for jobs related to health care, emergency services, diagnostics, pharmaceutical, medical supplies, and personal protective equipment.
 Depending on trends, as time goes by, some government agencies could seek an overwhelming amount of new workers.

 But Also Keep Up Your Search for Your Ideal Role

 Employers are in fact still hiring—even in the markets that look uncertain right now, such as the finance, hospitality, construction, and retail industries—which is why continuing to apply and network online throughout the coronavirus crisis.